bentan4853563/AmazHub/_portfolio/heptapolis.md

 picture: "/assets/portfolio/heptapolis.webp"
 url: "#"
 extra: "Closed"
-description: "Heptapolis.com is a crypto ICO project that received a comprehensive all-in-one solution from Brave Dev World CY Ltd. This solution included smart contract development, DApp creation, landing page design, social media management, as well as the creation of One Paper and White Papers.
-With Brave Dev World CY's expertise, Heptapolis.com was able to successfully launch their cryptocurrency ICO and achieve their fundraising goals."
+description: "Heptapolis.com is a crypto ICO project that received a comprehensive all-in-one solution from AmazHub CY Ltd. This solution included smart contract development, DApp creation, landing page design, social media management, as well as the creation of One Paper and White Papers.
+With AmazHub CY's expertise, Heptapolis.com was able to successfully launch their cryptocurrency ICO and achieve their fundraising goals."
 ---
-Brave Dev World was instrumental in the development and launch of Heptapolis.com, a cryptocurrency Initial Coin Offering (ICO) project.
+AmazHub was instrumental in the development and launch of Heptapolis.com, a cryptocurrency Initial Coin Offering (ICO) project.
 Our team provided a comprehensive suite of services designed to ensure the project's successful introduction to the market and achievement of its fundraising objectives.

 ## Overview of Heptapolis.com ICO Project
 Heptapolis.com's ICO was a multifaceted endeavor, requiring a wide range of technical and marketing solutions.
-Brave Dev World's role encompassed several critical areas:
+AmazHub's role encompassed several critical areas:

 ### Smart Contract Development
 A cornerstone of the Heptapolis ICO was the creation of a smart contract.
 Our blockchain experts developed a secure, efficient smart contract to facilitate the token sale, encompassing token allocation, fund collection, and investor rewards.